 Your chances of getting into a car crash is three times greater at night than it is in the daytime.
 It’s more difficult to see the road clearly in the dark, especially if you have poor night vision.
 The roads are also more crowded in the evening and more drunk drivers tend to be out.
 If you can help it, try to avoid driving after dark.

 Just because you are a careful driver, doesn’t mean all the other drivers on the road are.
 It’s important to pay attention to the drivers around you.
 If a driver is swerving into other lanes or seems to be distracted by his or her smartphone, you should try to get away from that person.

 Don’t Drive In The Fast Lane

 If you are in a hurry to get somewhere, you may be tempted to drive in the left-hand lane on the highway.
-However, this is where the majority of accidents occur because drivers tend to speed more often.
+However, this is where the majority of crashes occur because drivers tend to speed more often.
 It’s safer to stay in the middle or right-hand lanes.

 Maintain Your Vehicle

 Vehicles that aren’t properly maintained are more likely to cause crashes.
 For example, if a car’s brakes haven’t been serviced in a while, the driver could lose control of the vehicle and put everyone on the road in danger.
-To reduce the risk of getting into an accident, remember to maintain and service your vehicle regularly.
+To reduce the risk of getting into an crash, remember to maintain and service your vehicle regularly.